Describing a Setting Readers can Experience

 When books try to describe every aspect of a setting, I get lost.
 Too much detail and I have a hard time picturing the setting.

 Give the readers only what they need to know.
 Their imagination will fill in the blanks.
 Don’t do all the work for them.
 Tell us a short wall surrounds the property but don’t describe the look and feel of the bricks unless it’s relevant to the story.

 Knowing what’s too much description comes from studying other books.
 I’ve read plenty of stories where there will be pages describing one setting.
 That’s when I start skipping paragraphs.

 Everything has a purpose

 A town I was describing started with a dirt road, then cobblestone snuck in.
 I sat back and weighted my options–keep it dirt or change to cobblestone.
-What reason would I have to change the streets.
+What reason would I have to change the streets?
 Does it have anything to do with the story?
-No. The streets stay as dirt roads.
+No. The streets stayed as dirt roads.
 Don’t put it in there if it adds nothing to the story.

 I find I describe a setting better if I have an image to look at.
 As sci-fi and fantasy writers, you might not find images that match exactly to the location in your story.
 You’ll find pieces.
 Collect images that are close and pull parts from each one to help you describe your settings.